-The South Fork of the Puerco River is in a wide, flat-bottomed valley running roughly northeast to southwest from the Continental Divide into Arizona, where it joins the Little Colorado River.
+The South Fork of the Puerco River is in a wide, flatbottomed valley running roughly northeast to southwest from the continental divide into Arizona, where it joins the Little Colorado River.
 The valley floor is characterized by alluvial flats broken along the southern edge by a series of ridges projecting into the valley.
-This valley is the result of alluvial erosion cutting through sedimentary deposits that form the northern portion of the Zuñi Uplift (Kottlowski 1959, fig. 1), east of the Nutria Monocline (Jenkins and Keller 1986:140).
-South of the river valley this erosional process is also a factor in the creation of the foothills of the Zuñi Mountains (Smith et al. 1959:34).
+This valley is the result of alluvial erosion cutting through sedimentary deposits that form the northern portion of the Zuñi Uplift (Kottlowski 1959:Fig.1), east of the Nutria Monocline (Jenkins and Keller 1986:140).
+South of the river valley, this alluvial erosion contributed to the creation of the foothills of the Zuñi Mountains (Smith et al. 1959:34).

-Primarily of Triassic and Jurassic age (Smith et al. 1959:34), these foothills form the southern boundary of the valley.
-They are comprised of Fort Wingate sandstone and Grants sandstone deposits of the upper Moenkopi above a Permian karst of San Andres limestone (Cooley 1959:66; Smith 1956), and sandstones of the Chinle formation (Gadway 1959:82).
+These foothills are primarily of Triassic and Jurassic age (Smith et al. 1959:34), and form the southern boundary of the valley.
+They are composed of Fort Wingate sandstone and Grants sandstone deposits of the upper Moenkopi above a Permian karst of San Andres limestone (Smith 1959; Cooley 1959:66), and sandstones of the Chinle formation (Gadway 1959:82).
 The steeply sloping nature of the Zuñi Uplift deposits is revealed in these Chinle formations, which form the foothills of the Zuñi Mountains and then slope under the South Fork of the Puerco River Valley floor (Smith et al. 1959:34).

-Cliffs form a broken wall along the northern side of the South Fork of the Puerco River Valley.
-A portion of these cliffs form the feature known as the "Red Rocks," and are comprised of material associated with the Zuñi Uplift (Fitzsimmons 1959:112-113).
-These cliffs are composed of Jurassic sedimentary deposits.
-Lukachuki sandstone forms the base of the cliffs, and the dominant red portion of the cliffs is comprised of Entrada sandstone.
+Along the northern side of the South Fork of the Puerco River Valley is a broken wall of cliffs (composed of Jurassic sedimentary deposits), a portion of which forms the feature known as the "Red Rocks," which are composed of material associated with the Zuñi Uplift (Fitzsimmons 1959:112-113).
+Lukachuki sandstone forms the base of the cliffs; the dominant red portion of the cliffs consists of Entrada sandstone.
 Above this material is Todilto limestone, the banded material of the Chaves formation, and Brushy Basin deposits (Gadway 1959:82).
 Remnant Cretaceous deposits of Dakota sandstone cap portions of the cliffs (Fitzsimmons 1959:113; Gadway 1959:82).

 This area is in the southeastern portion of the San Juan hydrological basin.
-Seeps and springs from the San Andres-Glorieta Aquifer occur along the base of the cliffs north of the South Fork of the Puerco River.
+Seeps and springs from the San Andres-Glorieta Aquifer are found along the base of the cliffs north of the South Fork of the Puerco River.
 Springs associated with this aquifer are common within the upper valleys of the Zuñi Mountain foothills to the south (White and Kelley 1986:333).
 The project area is drained by the South Fork of the Puerco River.

 Three major periods of alluviation followed by arroyo cutting occurred during human prehistory.
-The first episode of alluviation took place from 11,000 to 7500 B.P.
-Alluviation from this period is the by-product of a wet and warm environment as evidenced by soils containing the bones of Bison occidentalis and Paleoindian projectile points.
-This was followed by the Altithermal interval, from 6000 to 4500 B.P., a period of erosional weathering, arroyo cutting, channel filling, and soil formation (Cooley 1959).
-A second period of alluviation occurred from 4000 to 2000 B.P., characterized by floodplain aggradation and channel filling (Sears 1925).
+The first episode of alluviation was from 11,000 to 7500 B.P.
+Alluviation from this period is the by-product of a wet and warm environment, evidenced by soils containing the bones of Bison occidentalis and Paleoindian projectile points.
+This was followed by the Altithermal interval (6000 to 4500 B.P.), a period of erosional weathering, arroyo cutting, channel filling, and soil formation (Cooley 1959).
+The second period of alluviation occurred from 4000 to 2000 B.P., and was characterized by floodplain aggradation and channel filling (Sears 1925).
 The third period of alluviation occurred on the Colorado Plateau from A.D.
 1200 to 1800.
 The heavy arroyo cutting found within most modern floodplains appears to be primarily the result of overgrazing combined with a weather pattern shifting toward heavy summer showers (Hewett 1982:38-39).
-Modern arroyos cut by the Puerco River and its tributaries are as much as 10 m (30 ft) deep (Warren 1970:1).
+Modern arroyos cut by the Puerco River and its tributaries are as much as 10 m (33 feet) deep (Warren 1970:1).